muhafara/Python/README.md

 - Bootsrap

 ## Toothbrush Orders and Deliveries
-It is a data analytic tool which reads data from AWS Redshift and generates insight based on information.
-It is build on AWS, data analytics tools such as QuickSight and ThoughSpot and display insight using HTML, CSS and JavaScript.
+ - Data analytic tool which reads data from AWS Redshift and generates insight based on information.
+ - Uses different AWS sevices as ec2, Lambda function, RedShift, IAM and S3.
+ - Used data visulisation / data analytics tools such as AWS QuickSight and ThoughSpot to generate the live dashboard
+ - Embeded the live dashboard using HTML, CSS and JavaScript.